-The AD7653 is a 16-bit, 1 MSPS, charge redistribution SAR analog-to-digital converter that operates from a single 5 V power supply.
-The part contains a high speed 16-bit sampling ADC, internal conversion clock, internal reference, error correction circuits, and both serial and parallel system interface ports.
-It features a very high sampling rate mode (Warp), a fast mode (Normal) for asynchronous conversion rate applications, and a reduced power mode (Impulse) for low power applications where power is scaled with the throughput.
-The AD7653 is fabricated using Analog Devices' high performance, 0.6 micron CMOS process, with correspondingly low cost.
-It is available in a 48-lead LQFP and a tiny 48-lead LFCSP with operation specified from -40°C to +85°C.
+The AD7651 is a 16-bit, 100 kSPS, charge redistribution SAR analog-to-digital converter that operates from a single 5 V power supply.
+The part contains a high speed 16-bit sampling ADC, an internal conversion clock, internal reference, error correction circuits, and both serial and parallel system interface ports.

+The AD7651 is fabricated using Analog Devices' high performance, 0.6 micron CMOS process, with correspondingly low cost, and is available in a 48-lead LQFP and a tiny 48-lead LFCSP with operation specified from -40°C to +85°C.